elgatosf/streamdeck/.changeset/shaggy-bushes-wait.md

 "@elgato/cli": patch
 ---

-Fixed spinner-tasks running in quiet mode to correctly be awaited.
+Fixed a race condition when creating new projects that could result in invalid files.